devverse06/CodexAI-AI-Code-Reviewer/CodexAI/README.md

 ---

-## 🤗 Thank You for Visiting Cortexa!
+## 🤗 Thank You for Visiting CodexAI!

 I am thrilled to have you here!
 If you have feedback or ideas, feel free to open an issue or contribute.
 Happy coding, and remember: **with Cortexa, you're never coding alone!** 🚀🤝✨